[Originally published at silencity.com]

 There are different reasons people think hearing aids don’t work.
 Some issues depend on the hearing aids, while others depend on the person wearing them.

 Unless there is a health reason that means a person can only wear one hearing aid, it’s best to get a pair.
 Like ears, hearing aids should be in pairs for best sound audibility, localization, and speech communication.

 If yes, then they were chosen to work based on individual testing results and the person’s reported difficult listening situations in daily life.
-Retail hearing aids won’t work if the wearer doesn’t have mild to moderate high pitch hearing loss.
+If not, they may or may not have the amplification and features needed.
+For example, retail hearing aids “won’t work” if the wearer doesn’t have mild to moderate high frequency hearing loss.

 Basic or entry level prescription or retail hearing aids should include directional microphones for paired hearing benefits and a telecoil or hearing loop feature.
 Hearing aids without directional microphones won’t work well in daily life, and hearing aids without telecoil or hearing loop compatibility won’t work in settings offering disability access.

-Current entry level features in behind the ear hearing aids, which start at around $1,000 per pair, include more than one listening program for quieter and noisier environments and wireless connectivity to other devices.
+Current entry level features in behind-the-ear hearing aids, which start at around $1,000 per pair, include more than one listening program for quieter and noisier environments and wireless connectivity to other devices.
 Some hearing aids include sound therapy for people with tinnitus or decreased sound tolerance, i.e., hyperacusis.
 Many now have rechargeable batteries with an overnight recharging station which is a plus for convenience and the environment.
-Old technology hearing aids don’t work nearly as well as modern technology aids.
+Old technology analog hearing aids don’t work nearly as well as modern digital technology aids.